zeelapatel/Web-Scraper/README.md

 ## Send Email

 - Open outlook app in your windows and log in to your accout to send automate mail
+- For Gmail uncomment upper part and use your gmail and 16digit password